 Which might seem to indicate that even on the hardware side, there may be a search for greener pastures – or at least expanding markets – beyond traditional studio walls.
 As for programming during the show itself, there was a veritable smorgasbord of panels, talks and classes.
 Among them, a RED panel with Jeff Cronenweth, ASC; Erik Messerschmidt, ASC and Wally Pfister, ASC, BSC, DGA – moderated by their senior director of global strategic relations, Naida Albright, on Unleashing Creativity: The Influence of Music Videos and Commercials.
 Given both the trio’s roots in, and frequent return to (sometimes as director) short form projects, one question was about how much gear – like, say, many of the things on display all over the show – was intrinsically necessary to scale the heights of the cinematographer’s art.
 Or not.
 Having too much of it around, Pfister opined, “just makes you slower.”

 Messerschmidt laid a lot of it on scheduling failures – i.e., directors wanting shots to look like dawn, for example, that aren’t gotten to until midday.
-“If you want it to look like this at noon,” he said, “then we need all this crap.”
+“If you want it to look like this at noon,” he said, “then we need all this crap”.

 Not that they were at all dismissive.
 Cronenweth praised the “small form factor” of digital cameras – all of which, Messerschmdt added, were “all really good” now.
 Which might mean that achieving a specific or resonant look might come down to other tangibles, like lights and glass.

-On the latter, Markus Förderer ASC, along with the storied Ed Lachman, ASC and Polly Walker ASC held a seminar on how to use the Cineflares database that Förderer founded, where you can search out characteristics on nearly a century’s worth of glass – including, yes, how it flares – where back-catalog names like Bausch & Lomb’s Baltar lenses came up in conversation a lot.
-A kind of underlying aesthetic was provided by Lachman who noted, for his many projects, that “I try to shoot the glass that would’ve been used in that time period,” while Walker said that if you’re in a production where flares might be added in post, then at a minimum, try to “shoot the flare plates” yourself.
+On the latter, Markus Förderer ASC, along with the storied Ed Lachman, ASC and Polly Morgan ASC held a seminar on how to use the Cineflares database that Förderer founded, where you can search out characteristics on nearly a century’s worth of glass – including, yes, how it flares – where back-catalog names like Bausch & Lomb’s Baltar lenses came up in conversation a lot.
+A kind of underlying aesthetic was provided by Lachman who noted, for his many projects, that “I try to shoot the glass that would’ve been used in that time period,” while Morgan said that if you’re in a production where flares might be added in post, then at a minimum, try to “shoot the flare plates” yourself.

 As for the Hollywood side of things, earlier that day the ICG 600 had a panel on The Art & Science of Camera Motion,comprised of of DPs and operators, and moderated by the guild’s Assistant Western Regional Director Michael Chambliss, who wrote us later to note – postproduction lens flares notwithstanding – that “the options for how we can move the camera have exploded over the last several years, but the ‘when’ and ‘why’ remain at the core of the cinematographer’s art.”

-Many of those “whens,” and “hows,” were honoured in the award ceremonies that have become an increasingly key part of the weekend proceedings, too.
+Many of those “whens,” and also “hows,” were honoured in the award ceremonies that have become an increasingly key part of the weekend proceedings, too.
 Cine Gear’s own awards, on the show’s first night, honoured the ASC’s long-serving Patty Armacost, for the Heart of the Community Award, named for the show’s late co-founder, Karl Kresser; Team Deakins – as in Sir Roger Deakins CBE BSC ASC and James Deakins – as Industry Innovators for their podcast; and Rodrigo Prieto, ASC AMC, for their Visionary Award, after his impressive doubleheader of Barbie and Killers of the Flower Moon, last year (and as he moves over to the director’s chair, himself!)

-Women in Media kicked the award side off earlier with their ICON + Altitude Awards, with the latter going to emerging DPs, operators and gaffers, and the former to PR and communications maven Susan Lewis (who has helped arrange a share of the interviews and events coverage that wind up in the column here).
+Women in Media kicked the award side off earlier with its ICON + Altitude Awards, with the latter going to emerging DPs, operators and gaffers, and the former to PR and communications maven Susan Lewis (who has helped arrange a share of the interviews and events coverage that wind up in the column here).
 Writing to us post-honorific, she said that since meeting WiM founder Tema Staig ‘three years ago, “I have been overwhelmed by her consistent dedication to equalizing gender roles [behind the scenes and] doing what I can to connect and promote more diverse players on set via the technology—but it’s a long game.
 Hopefully when these strange days conclude we will see progress once again.
 But I sleep better knowing that people like Tema and the WiM members are on the front lines, reminding folks that parity is essential.“

 Which echoed something that DP Abraham Martinez told us in the wake of the ICG’s panel, where one of the unique aspects was that the younger speakers had all worked with the more senior ones at some point during their own careers.
 He spoke of the camera department, in Local 600 being “a long-range game and you don’t know where you’ll be in the future.
 I’m truly grateful to have the support of everyone, my team, and tap into a community that is real.”